 * The identity of the signatory

-* The signatory intended the signature (as above, name or mark) to be his/her signature
+* and the the signatory intended the signature (as above, name or mark) to be his/her signature

 * The writing or text associated with the signature has been adopted or approved by the signatory.

-It is also important to note that the lack of a written signature does NOT invalidate a contract or agreement – the essence of a binding agreement is consensus and this can be reached not only by a written signature confirming it but by a verbal exchange or an adequately worded electronic exchange provided in all cases the participants to the consensus were competent.
-Similarly an agreement does not have to be in writing to be enforceable, although the issue of proof becomes an issue .
+It is also important to note that the lack of a written signature does NOT invalidate a contract or agreement – the essence of a binding agreement is consensus and this can be reached not only by a written signature confirming it, but also by a verbal exchange or an adequately worded electronic exchange, provided in all cases the participants to the consensus were competent.
+Similarly, an agreement does not have to be in writing to be enforceable, although the issue of proof becomes an issue.

-It is important to differentiate between documents that by law require a witness and signature of the witness to validate the document such as a will and other written agreements.
-The latter may however have a clause requiring the contracting parties’ signatures to be witnessed but in lieu of such a clause, the only reason having parties witness the contracting parties signing and then affixing their signatures as witnesses is really an evidentiary one: if a dispute arises later as to whether the agreement was signed at all or, if was in fact signed, as to the identity of the signatory(ies), a witness signature can be extremely useful!
+It is important to differentiate between documents that by law require a witness and signature of the witness to validate the document, such as a will and other written agreements.
+The latter may have a clause requiring the contracting parties’ signatures to be witnessed, but in lieu of such a clause, the only reason for parties to witness the contracting parties signing, and then affixing their signatures as witnesses, is really an evidentiary one: if a dispute arises later as to whether the agreement was signed or, if was in fact signed, as to the identity of the signatory(ies), a witness signature can be extremely useful!

 © ADV LOUIS NEL LOUIS-THE-LAWYER